microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 In other cases, such as before checking in or running tests, you may need to run a full build (or build up to a certain package):

 - `yarn lage build --since master` - build everything.
-It is good the run this weekly, or anytime you start a new project off master.
+You shouldn't need to do this for regular work flow.
 - `yarn buildto package-name` - build up to a package.
+It is good to run this weekly, or anytim you start a new project off master.
   - `yarn buildto @fluentui/react`

 ### Making a pull request